netw00rk/sqltractor/README.md

 # sqltractor

-SQL schema migration tool for GO.
-Use it in your existing Golang code or run commands via the CLI.
+SQL schema migration tool for Go.
+Use it in your existing Go code or run commands via the CLI.

 ## Available Drivers